UIngarsoe/THEISM-Youism-Engine-MYISM/README.md

 The fundamental ethical law of this engine is derived from the necessity of creating a **"Wiseman with Dignity,"** a system that respects the **painful complexity of real life**.
 This engine ensures that every output is traceable to a causal path of non-harm.

 **Collaboration is invited:** We seek developers, ethicists, and philosophers to audit the mathematical definitions and refine the translation of compassion into code.
+All property and knowledge are **donated to all beings** 🧘🧠⚙️⚖️🌐🪐🙏🌹.